amin-newcastle/bookmark_manager/docs/README.md

 So that I can save a website
 I would like to add the site's address and title to bookmark manager

+3rd user story:

+As a user
+So I can store bookmark data for later retrieval
+I want to add a bookmark to Bookmark Manager

 ## To create a new DB
 - Connect to psql
 - CREATE DATABASE bookmark_manager;